mumblebaj/MMM-EskomSePush/README.md

             }
 },
 ````
+## Updates
+### V1.2.2
+- Updates to remove invalid extra 30 minutes from display
+- With recent updates by City Power the current area code has been updated.
+Ensure latest area code is used if you live in the Johannesburg area.

 ## Registration for Token
 Go to [EskomSePush](https://eskomsepush.gumroad.com/l/api) and register for a free account.
 This allows you 50 calls per day.
 Obtain your token and determine your area as both these are required as input into the module.